CharlesBrough/charlesbrough.github.io/_posts/2020-11-20-Water-Inside-Earths-Core.md

 ### So, what can we say about these new findings?

-The paper has concluded that the Mantle Transition Zone, which is approximately between the depths of 410 and 660km below the surface of Earth, acts as a large water reservoir due to some mineral physics at those pressures and temperatures.
-They also call the particular material, this "wet-rock" stuff, "[ringwoodite](https://en.wikipedia.org/wiki/Ringwoodite)".
-Another water-containing mineral deep in the core is called "[wadsleyite](https://en.wikipedia.org/wiki/Wadsleyite)".
+The paper has concluded that the Mantle Transition Zone, which is approximately between the depths of 410 and 660km below the surface of Earth, acts as a large water reservoir due to mineral physics at pressures and temperatures present in the Earth's mantle.
+They also call the particular material containing the water, this "wet-rock" stuff, "[ringwoodite](https://en.wikipedia.org/wiki/Ringwoodite)".
+Another water-containing mineral in the core is called "[wadsleyite](https://en.wikipedia.org/wiki/Wadsleyite)".
 These minerals can hold about 1-3% of their weight as water.<sup>[1](#1)</sup>

 So, assuming the entire mantle transition zone is composed of these minerals, and they can possibly contain about 2% water, let's try and estimate the volume of the water below the surface!